-How do the Regulations affect slurry systems?
+How do the regulations affect slurry systems?

-The Regulations set design and construction standards for slurry systems that are new, or substantially enlarged or reconstructed since 1991.
+The SSAFO Regulations set design and construction standards for slurry systems that are new, or substantially enlarged or reconstructed since 1991.

-- You must notify us, ideally in writing, about any new, substantially enlarged or substantially reconstructed system at least 14 days before any construction begins. - You must tell us about the type of structure and where it is to be used. - We are likely to request details of the proposed design and construction. - Slurry systems must be impermeable, protected against corrosion, and constructed in accordance with British Standard BS5502: Part 50 1993. - Slurry systems should be designed and constructed so that with proper maintenance they last for at least 20 years. - No part of the system can be within 10 metres of any inland freshwaters or coastal waters.
-This includes field drains. - FRfW also require that organic manures are stored at least 10 metres away from inland freshwaters or coastal waters, and at least 50 metres away from a spring, well or borehole. - You should consider the risk of agricultural diffuse pollution when deciding where to store organic manure beyond the distances outlined above. - All parts of the system must comply with the regulations whenever it is used.
+- You must notify us, ideally in writing, about any new, substantially enlarged or substantially reconstructed system at least 14 days before any construction begins. - You must tell us about the type of structure (with or without a synthetic liner) and where it is to be used. - We will request evidence of the site/soil suitability and proposed design and construction. - Slurry systems should be designed and constructed so that with proper maintenance they last for at least 20 years.

+- No part of the system can be within 10 metres of any inland freshwaters or coastal waters. - FRfW also require that organic manures are stored at least 10 metres away from inland freshwaters or coastal waters, and at least 50 metres away from a spring, well or borehole. - You should consider the risk of agricultural diffuse pollution when deciding where to store organic manure beyond the distances outlined above. - All parts of the system must comply with the regulations whenever it is used.
+Maintenance is therefore essential, for example, do not allow tree growth on the embankment and repair rodent damage frequently.